JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 # ARIMA-Energy-Price-Forecaster
 ## Summary
 Forecasted New Zealand energy prices using one year of half hourly data from the New Zealand Electricity Authority.
 Conducted stationarity diagnostics and applied first-order differencing to stabilize the series.
 Performed autocorrelation and partial autocorrelation analysis to inform model development.
-Built and evaluated four forecasting models ARIMA, STL-ARIMA, ARIMAX, and TBATS.
+Built and evaluated five forecasting models ARIMA, SARIMA, STL-ARIMA, ARIMAX, and ARIMA-GARCH.
 Compared model performance using forecast accuracy metrics including ME, MAE, and RMSE.

-The ARIMA(3,1,1)(0,0,2)[48] model demonstrated the highest performance across the ME, RMSE, MAE, MPE, MAPE, and MASE metrics.
+The ARIMA(3,1,1) model, trained on the energy price data from 2017, demonstrated the highest performance on the 2018 validation set across the ME, RMSE, MAE, MPE, MAPE, and MASE evaluation metrics.

 This project was made using RStudio.

+## Purpose:
+Research question: Which time series model most accurately predicts 2019 energy prices, using historical energy price data from 2017 and 2018?

+My hypothesis was that an ARIMA model would outperform the more complex models in predicting 2019 energy prices using 2017 and 2018 data.

+Model performance was assessed using ME, RMSE, MAE, MPE, MAPE and MASE.

+My training set was energy price data from 2017, my validation set was 2018 data and my test set was 2019 data.

+After refining the models parameters using the 2018 validation set, the final models were retrained on the combined the 2017 and 2018 datasets.
+The final models performance was evaluated using the 2019 data (the unseen test set).

+Note that this project is only using one point of connection ABY0111 for simplicity, it was selected because it is the first point of connection alphabetically.

 # Data cleaning and wrangling
-I loaded in the training set, which was 12 months of half hourly data from the Electricity Authority.
+I initally loaded in the training set of 2017 data, which consisted of 12 months of half hourly data from the Electricity Authority.

 I restricted the dataset to one Point of Connection (ABY0111) for simplicity.